Diabetes Life Insurance Cover

 If you secured coverage before diagnosis, you should maintain proper condition management and continuing documentation.

-Suppose that policy became void for any reason, such as missing a premium.
-In that case, you must prove to a new provider that you have managed the condition correctly and are presenting minimal risk.
+Suppose the policy becomes void for any reason, such as failure to pay a premium.
+In that case, you must prove to a new provider that you have managed the condition effectively and pose minimal risk.

 Critical Illness Cover and Income Protection for Diabetics